 - 2.5 The purchases of ICT equipment and the running of key hardware off site (i.e. our servers, which are based in specialist datacentres) are important sources of our carbon emissions. - 2.6 We have four servers off site, and we share these with our sister divisions.
 Data from Dell indicates that the carbon emissions of the full lifecycle of these servers (including manufacture, transportation and distribution, operations and end of life) are 31,970 kg CO2e.
-Based on an assumed lifespan of four years and the fact that 30% of the emissions are attributable to SQW (with the remaining 70% attributable to our sister divisions), we estimate a single year of emissions for these servers to be 2,398 kg CO2e. - 2.7 Our ICT purchases in 2021/22 were for 10 laptops, five monitors and 3 other items (e.g. headsets, keyboards, webcams).
-Based on the estimated weight of these items (62kg) and conversion factors for the supply of ICT related equipment including transportation and distribution (24.865kg CO2e per kg of ICT equipment3), we estimate emissions for these ICT items to be 1,547 kg CO2e. - 2.8 Other office purchases principally related to stationery suppliers.
-In 2021/22, these were negligible, including only a very modest level of paper purchase (five packs), providing estimated emissions for stationery supplies of 11 kg CO2e. - 2.9 Therefore, the total emissions for purchases, including upstream transportation and distribution, are 3,944 kg CO2e.
+Based on an assumed lifespan of four years and the fact that 30% of the emissions are attributable to SQW (with the remaining 70% attributable to our sister divisions), we estimate a single year of emissions for these servers to be 2,398 kg CO2e. - 2.7 Our ICT purchases in 2022/23 were for 18 laptops, 32 other items (e.g. headsets, keyboards, webcams, docking stations).
+Based on the estimated weight of these items and conversion factors for the supply of ICT related equipment including transportation and distribution (24.865kg CO2e per kg of ICT equipment3), we estimate emissions for these ICT items to be 2,694 kg CO2e. - 2.8 Other office purchases principally related to stationery suppliers.
+In 2022/23, these were modest, including 15 packs of paper purchase, providing estimated emissions for stationery supplies of 34 kg CO2e. - 2.9 Therefore, the total emissions for purchases, including upstream transportation and distribution, are 5,126 kg CO2e.